rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 SPS.billboard = true; // or false by default
 SPS.setParticles();
 ```
 `SPS.billboard` is a boolean (default _false_).
 If set to _true_, all the particles will face the cam and their _x_ and _y_ rotation values will be ignored.
 This is rather useful if you display only plane particles.
+However, if you deal only with 2D particles you should consider to use the [BJS Particle System](http://doc.babylonjs.com/tutorials/12._Particles) or the [Sprite Manager](http://doc.babylonjs.com/tutorials/08._Sprites) which are more performant in 2D computation.
-You need to call `SPS.setParticles()` within the `scene.registerBeforeRender()` function in order to display the SPS in billboard mode.
+In order to display the SPS in billboard mode, you need to call `SPS.setParticles()` within the `scene.registerBeforeRender()` function.

 Here is an example with plane particles in billboard mode : http://www.babylonjs-playground.com/#WCDZS#7
 The same but with plane particle rotations and no billboard mode : http://www.babylonjs-playground.com/#WCDZS#1
 The same with solid particles, boxes and tetrahedrons : http://www.babylonjs-playground.com/#WCDZS#2
+Another one with colors and rotations : http://www.babylonjs-playground.com/#2FPT1A#9

 ### Particle Management